Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 The upcoming developments of the Simcenter Amesim Electric Storage library will provide engineers with models for other Li-ion technologies, in particular lithium iron phosphate (LFP) and nickel manganese cobalt (NMC) high-power and highenergy systems.
 Medium term, further developments will provide high value-added, physics-based models from the electrode materials and cell specification to the full battery pack design.

 The battery modeling market is fast-growing and competitive.
-Today, some competitors of Siemens PLM Software offer solutions for the multi-dimensional design of battery systems, with a particular focus on thermal issues.
+Today, some competitors of Siemens Digital Industries Software offer solutions for the multi-dimensional design of battery systems, with a particular focus on thermal issues.
 These tools enable design engineers to fine-tune battery design, but they are often time-consuming and do not allow for aging modeling.
 In contrast to competitors’ computational fluid dynamics (CFD) battery codes, Simcenter Amesim, with its electric storage library, will be extremely attractive because it will provide a multi-domain, time-efficient aging modeling solution.

 “I strongly believe that Simcenter Amesim will become a best-in-class battery modeling and simulation platform within the next two or three years,” says Prada.
 “Our development roadmap is well-phased and will provide strong results.”